 When I saw my first "making of," I fell in love with the art of filmmaking, and visual storytelling in particular.
 In 2009 and 2010 I studied Filmmaking and Screenwriting at the New York Film Academy.
 While attending Cornell Unversity I took two semesters of Screenwriting with Austin Bunn, who wrote films like Kill Your Darlings, and I also taught Screenwriting Workshops for the Cornell Film Club.
 Ever since, I've been building a portfolio of feature scripts.

-In the Drama Heart of a Lyon, a college professor with a heart ailment meets his terminally ill heart-donor for a lifesaving transplant - but his savior comes with a peculiar request and some secret baggage of his own. (first draft: July 2012.
-I'm also working on turning this story into a novel)
+In the Drama Heart of a Lyon, a college professor with a heart ailment meets his terminally ill heart-donor for a lifesaving transplant - but his savior comes with a peculiar request and some secret baggage of his own.
+(I'm also working on turning this story into a novel)

 In the Indie Drama Oxbury Heights, a talented and beautiful but flat-broke young painter sells her genes to a wealthy Evolutionary Rationalist with an extended family of children from different gifted mothers, but she soon finds out that even perfect families come with dark secrets. (first draft: June 2014)

 In the Crime Thriller Hedge, a team of elite bank robbers teams up with a robotics expert and a world-renowned hacker to rob a Wall-Street Hedge Fund in the the most sophisticated heist of the 21st century. (work in progress)

 In the Roadtrip Comedy Take Two, a failed entrepreneur, his stoner buddy, a homeless drifter, and Cooper the Great Dane take a roadtrip of epic proportions in their made-from-scrap minivan, to make it to Nerdfest on time. (work in progress)